-12. Using the Selection tool, click one of the door edges to select it, then Shiftclick to select the other.
+12. Click one of the door edges to select it, then Shift-click to select the other.

 13. With both lines selected, choose Edit>Cut.

 When you cut an object, it is removed from its original position and temporarily stored on the Clipboard - a reserved area of memory that allows you to temporarily hold objects until you need to use them again somewhere else.
 This is not the same as deleting (as you did in Step 10); when you delete a selection, it is not stored on the Clipboard.